Esplanade

 No analysis available

-Concrete construction is strongly supported by the MLS history, with 19 of 20 listings coded as CONCRE.
-None of the current public remarks explicitly mention construction type, but there is no evidence of a change or correction.
-This looks like consistent MLS data across many listings rather than a one-off agent entry.
+Concrete construction is strongly supported by the MLS record, with 20 of 20 listings coded CONCRE.
+None of the public remarks explicitly mention a different construction type, and the pattern appears consistent across many listings rather than copy-paste noise.

 Double-wall construction is not reinforced by the public remarks, and the MLS support is relatively weak at 8 of 20 listings.
-Based on the lack of explicit agent/site-visit confirmation, this looks like a likely erroneous or copied MLS field for the building.
+Across the remarks reviewed, there are no explicit references to double-wall, two-wall, or double-wall construction, so this feature does not appear to be reliably supported.

 No analysis available